 Varicose veins are normally seen as bulging veins on the legs, but our research tells us that there’s far more to the condition than meets the eye...

-As noted above, for centuries the medical profession has focused on the bulges themselves as the problem, often mistakenly referring to them as ‘varicose veins’.
-However, research in recent decades has shown that the veins appearing on the surface only do so because the veins deeper inside the leg have lost their essential valve function, allowing blood to flow the wrong way down the veins.
-So the traditional kind of treatment – still offered by many practitioners – that is directed solely at the veins seen on the surface, without either investigating or treating the underlying cause, is bound to fail.
+As noted above, for centuries the medical profession has focused on the bulges themselves as the problem, often thinking the bulging ‘varicose veins’ are the problem.
+However, research in recent decades has shown that the veins appearing on the surface only do so because the veins deeper inside the leg have lost their essential valve function, allowing blood to flow the wrong way down the veins – venous reflux.
+So the traditional kind of treatment – still offered by some practitioners – that is directed solely at the veins seen on the surface, without either investigating or treating the underlying cause, is bound to fail.

-The problem is further compounded by the fact that, until recently, medical opinion held that only two principal veins could become ‘varicose veins’.
+The problem is worsened further by the fact that, until recently, medical opinion held that only two principal veins could become ‘varicose veins’.
 Many doctors still only check and treat these 2 veins!
-However, studies – including research conducted by Whiteley Clinic – have now shown that the condition can affect a large number of different veins such as incompetent perforator veins and pelvic vein reflux.
+However, studies – including research conducted by Whiteley Clinics – has now shown that the condition can affect a large number of different veins such as incompetent perforator veins and pelvic vein reflux.
 If a doctor doesn’t have access to the correct diagnosis from a detailed scan in the first place, he or she is unlikely to be able to perform a complete treatment that will minimize the risk of recurrence.

 This was recognized by Mark Whiteley in 1998, 15 years before the NICE Guidelines, and is the reason why Whiteley Clinics have always worked in such teams.
 At the Whiteley Clinics we have always placed great emphasis on performing comprehensive diagnostic tests and scans – based on a foundation of Duplex Ultrasound Scanning (Link to internal WC page of Duplex Ultrasound – in advance of the development of any treatment plan.
 This is a key part of our strict adherence to The Whiteley Protocol® and it ensures that all of our investigations are performed by independent experts who specialise in Duplex Ultrasound examination of the veins.

-Compare our approach with the trend in recent years where doctors in ‘cheaper’ varicose vein clinics perform their own scans to try to keep prices down – despite the recommendations by NICE.
-This is a false economy as it has been shown that quick scans performed by doctors who solely check the two main veins miss at least 30% of the underlying problems causing the varicose veins.
+You can compare our approach with the trend in recent years where doctors in ‘cheaper’ varicose vein clinics perform their own scans to try to keep prices down – despite the recommendations by NICE.
+This is a false economy as it has been shown that missing incompetent perforating veins or pelvic vein reflux are two of the commonest reasons that varicose veins come back after treatment.

 But then, as with so many things in life, cutting corners to reduce costs usually means a reduction in standards, which in terms of varicose veins means varicose veins come back again quicker and more often.
 Put simply, it is a clear case of “Buy cheap, buy twice”!